Docs / Source Data

 source data sheet.

-A pack is easier to trust when people can see who made it, what methodology it uses, what years it covers, when it was updated, and what the important caveats are.
-This page is the scaffold for that public-facing format.
+A pack is easier to trust when people can see who made it, what it covers, how it was prepared, when it was updated, and what caveats matter.

 Why this matters